Super Bowl XI: Oakland Raiders

 This game marked the second Super Bowl appearance for the Oakland Raiders, who lost Super Bowl II.
-Two years after their Super Bowl loss, the Raiders hired John Madden as their head coach.
-Under Madden, the Raiders had posted in his 8 seasons an 83–22–7 record (counting ties, this was a .772 winning percentage, second for any NFL team behind only the Vikings’ .781).
-Nevertheless, Super Bowl XI was the first time Madden led his team to a league championship game.
-They had been eliminated in all six of their previous playoff appearances, including five losses in the AFC Championship Game.
+Two years after their Super Bowl loss, former head coach John Rauch left for Buffalo and the Raiders made Rauch's assistant, linebackers coach John Madden a first time head coach.
+In Madden's first 8 seasons the Raiders had posted an 83–22–7 record (for a .772 winning percentage counting ties, second only to the Vikings' .781 in the NFL).
+Super Bowl XI was Oakland's first NFL championship, culminating seven playoff appearances since 1968, including six losses in the AFL/AFC Championship Game.
+With the exception of the 1972 Steelers, all of the Raiders' opponents would end up winning the Super Bowl.

-The Raiders offense was led by quarterback Ken Stabler, who finished as the top rated passer in the AFC, passing for 2,737 yards and 27 touchdowns.
+The Raiders offense was led by quarterback Ken Stabler, who finished as the top rated passer in the AFC, passing for 2,737 yards, 27 touchdowns, and 17 interceptions.
 His 66.7 completion percentage (194 completions out of 291 attempts) was the second highest in the league.
 Stabler's main passing weapon was wide receiver Cliff Branch, who caught 46 passes for 1,111 yards (24.2 yards per catch average) and 12 touchdowns.
 Fred Biletnikoff was also a reliable deep threat, with 43 receptions for 551 yards and 7 touchdowns, while tight end Dave Casper recorded 53 receptions for 691 yards and 10 touchdowns.

 In addition to their great passing attack the Raiders also had a powerful running game, led by fullback Mark van Eeghen (1,012 rushing yards, 17 receptions) and halfback Clarence Davis (516 rushing yards, 27 receptions).
-Another reason for the Raiders' success on offense was their offensive line, led by left tackle Art Shell and left guard Gene Upshaw, as well as perennial All-Pro center Dave Dalby.
+Another reason for the Raiders' success on offense was their offensive line, led by left tackle Art Shell and left guard Gene Upshaw.